iotaledger/iota-wiki/iota/docs/stronghold.rs/docs/reference/specs/threat-modeling.md

 ---
-description: "Discover how Stronghold models threats using STRIDE and how the different threat levels are handled"
+description: 'Discover how Stronghold models threats using STRIDE and how the different threat levels are handled'
 image: /img/logo/Stronghold_icon.png
 keywords:
   - threat modeling
   - security
   - explanation
 ---

 # Stronghold Threat Modeling

 As a security software, Stronghold prevents attackers from accessing the secrets that it stores.
 Threat modeling is a systematic approach that tries to assess all the potential attack scenarios on software.

 There are multiple steps to this process: